NoRedInk/noredink-ui/.github/pull_request_template.md

 - [ ] Component API follows standard patterns in noredink-ui
     - e.g., as a dev, I can conveniently add an `nriDescription`
     - and adding a new feature to the component will _not_ require major API changes to the comopnent
+- [ ] I've gone through the relevant sections of the [Development Accessibility guide](https://paper.dropbox.com/doc/Accessibility-guide-4-Development--BiIVdijSaoijjOuhz3iTCJJ1Ag-rGoHpC91pFg3zTrYpvOCQ) with this component in mind
 - [ ] Please assign [team-accessibilibats-a11ybats](https://github.com/orgs/NoRedInk/teams/team-accessibilibats-a11ybats) as a reviewer in addition to assigning a reviewer from your team

 # :wrench: Adjusting a component